-While you might be tempted to install the iPadOS 14 beta on your iPad, iPad Air, iPad mini, or iPad Pro, you might be better off staying put on iPadOS 13.
+While you might be tempted to install the iPadOS 14 beta on your iPad, iPad Air, iPad mini, or iPad Pro, you actually might be better off staying put on iPadOS 13.

 Apple’s confirmed the next version of iPadOS and iPadOS 14 is heading to all iPadOS 13-powered iPad models in the fall.
 If you don’t want to wait that long to try out Apple’s new features, you don’t have to.
 The company’s put the operating system into beta testing ahead of the final release.